 It is estimated that between 11 and 20 percent of veterans suffer from PTSD.
 Fortunately, newer understanding and treatment for this issue has already made some difference for those who have served in Afghanistan and Iraq.
 Unfortunately, PTSD remains highest among Vietnam War veterans.1

 PTSD Impacts Your Military Career

-Experts now estimate that as much as one-third of Iraq War veterans will meet the criteria for war-related post-traumatic stress disorder in their lifetimes, according to another study by the Naval Postgraduate School in conjunction with Stanford University.
-These statistics have become more than mere numbers for Marines experiencing post-traumatic stress disorder, representing years marked by nightmares, panic attacks, flashbacks, mood disorders and, quite often, drug and alcohol addiction in attempts to cope with the trauma and stress of U.S. Marines deployment.
+These statistics have become more than mere numbers for Marines who experience post-traumatic stress disorder.
+The personal experience of PTSD often represents years marked by nightmares, panic attacks, flashbacks, mood disorders and, quite often, drug and alcohol addiction in attempts to cope with the trauma and stress of U.S. Marines deployment.

 Treatment for Marines with Post-Traumatic Stress Disorder